Anna Guérin: Madagascar

 After arriving on the island of Madagascar, Anna (as Madame Rabanit) began teaching.
 She created a boarding school ‘École Rabanit’, which gained a reputation as one of the best on the island.
-She was one of the people, on the island, who helped Gouverneur Général Joseph-Simon Gallieni in his quest to educate the Malagasy people in the French language and culture.
+She was one of the people on the island who helped Gouverneur Général Joseph-Simon Gallieni in his quest to educate the Malagasy people in the French language and culture.
 For these services, Anna was awarded the French médaille ‘Officier d'Académie’ (Silver Palms) in 1907.
-Also, in 1907, she divorced.
+She divorced her husband the same year.
 In 1909, she left Madagascar.
 On 17 October 1910, Anna married Judge Constant Charles Eugène Guérin (“Eugène”) in Vallon.

 Great Britain

-Anna, now Madame E. Guérin, went to Great Britain soon after marriage to Eugène.
-She placed her two daughters in a London boarding school.
+Now Madame E. Guérin, she went to Great Britain soon after her marriage to Eugène and placed her two daughters in a London boarding school.
 She lectured in England, Scotland and Northern Ireland for the ‘Alliance Française’ organisation for nearly four years.
 She was passionate about promoting the French culture and language; and education.
 Whilst in Great Britain, Anna was presented with le médaille Officier de l’Instruction Publique by Paul Cambon, the French Ambassador to London.
-On the whole, Anna lectured between autumn and spring, spending her summers in France.
+Anna lectured between autumn and spring, spending her summers in France.

 World War I

-In 1914, before the outbreak of World War I, Anna Guérin had agreed to lecture in the United States. for three years; she kept to that arrangement and travelled across the Atlantic in October 1914.
+In 1914, before the outbreak of World War I, Anna Guérin had agreed to lecture in the United States.
+For three years she kept to that arrangement and travelled across the Atlantic in October 1914.
 Initially, her lectures were under the auspices of the ‘Alliance Française’ but she would discreetly raise funds for French war causes, at the end of her lectures.
 Those voluntary donations were sent direct to the American Red Cross.
 Once the United States entered the war, Anna raised funds openly, on a public platform.
-She raised funds for the ‘Food for France’ organisation; French widows and orphans; French veterans (medically discharged without a pension); the American Red Cross; the US Liberty Loan Bonds; etc. Whilst lecturing for the US Liberty Bonds, Anna Guérin was described by many as the greatest of all war speakers.
+She raised funds for the ‘Food for France’ organisation; French widows and orphans; French veterans (medically discharged without a pension); the American Red Cross and the US Liberty Loan Bonds amongst others.
+Whilst lecturing for the US Liberty Bonds, Anna Guérin was described by many as the greatest of all war speakers.
 Anna Guérin returned to France each summer.
-The influenza pandemic/Spanish 'Flu curtailed what was to be her 1918/19 tour.
+The influenza pandemic Spanish 'Flu curtailed what was to be her 1918/19 tour.
 She was halfway across the Atlantic Ocean when the 1918 Armistice was signed.